UniversalDependencies/docs/_ruc/feat/Tense.md

 #### Examples

-* _bakola._ "they work"
+* _bakola._ "they work" (the tense is unmarked)

 ### <a name="Past">`Past`</a>: past

-The past tense is realized with the prefix _a-_ cooccuring with either the perfective aspect suffix _-ire_ or the habitual aspect suffix _-nga_.
+The past tense is realized with the prefix _a-_ co-occurring with either the perfective aspect suffix _-ire_ or the habitual aspect suffix _-nga_.
-Tonal contrast is used to further distinguish between recent and remote past, but they have identical morphological templates.
+Tonal contrast is used to further distinguish between recent and remote past, but they have identical morphological templates and are not distinguished here.

 #### Examples

-* _tw<b>a</b>fun<b>ire</b>_ "we recieved"
+* _tw<b>a</b>fun<b>ire</b>_ "we received"

 * _ba<b>a</b>zwala<b>nga</b>_ "we used to wear"

 ### <a name="Fut">`Fut`</a>: future

-Ruuli has two future tenses, distinguished by remotenes.
+Ruuli has two future tenses, distinguished by remoteness.
 The near future is marked with the prefix _a-_ that co-occurs with the final vowel _-a_.
 The remote future is marked with the prefix _li-_.